 The Human Cancer Models Initiative (HCMI) is a community resource of next-generation cancer models, derived from parent tumors which span a range of cancer subtypes.
 The models also inlcude those derived from individuals of diverse ethnic and racial backgrounds as well as from rare adult and pediatric cancers.
-The models and their associated normal and parent tumor tissues are annotated with clinical, genomic and molecular data.
+The models and their associated normal and parent tumor tissues are annotated with clinical, biospecimen and molecular characterization data.

 The user guide explains how to access the HCMI data.

 A model's case-associated data include data from the derived-model, originating tumor tissue and normal tissue.
-The clinical, genomic and molecular data from HCMI cancer models, matched normal, and tumor tissues are quality-controlled at each step of the cancer model development pipeline.
+The clinical, biospecimen, and molecular characterization data from HCMI cancer models, matched normal, and tumor tissues are quality-controlled at each step of the cancer model development pipeline.
 The quality-controlled and harmonized data are available at NCI’s Genomic Data Common (GDC).